-2.2.2.3 Threat Enumeration Through SWOT Analysis
+2.2.2.3.
+Threat Enumeration Through SWOT Analysis

-While it is critical that enterprises address potential negative impacts on mission and business objectives, it is equally important (and required for federal agencies) that enterprises also plan for success.
-OMB states in Circular A-123 that "the profile must identify sources of uncertainty, both positive (opportunities) and negative (threats)" [2].
+While it is critical that enterprises address potential negative impacts on mission and business objectives, it is equally important (and required for federal agencies) that enterprises also plan

 One method for identifying potential positive and negative risks is through the use of a SWOT (strength, weakness, opportunity, threat) analysis.
 Because effective risk management is achieved by balancing potential benefits against negative consequences, a SWOT analysis provides a visual method for considering these factors.
 Table 5 provides an example of an overarching SWOT analysis.
 A similar exercise could be performed at any level of the enterprise, including for an information system or cyber-physical system.